chef/chef-web-docs/themes/docs-new/layouts/shortcodes/node_attribute_when_to_use.md

 programming languages that are available, and so on.
 An attribute may be unique to a specific node or it can be identical across every node in the organization.
-Attributes are most commonly set from a cookbook, by using knife, or are retrieved by Ohai from each node prior to every Chef Infra Client run.
+Attributes are most commonly set from a cookbook, by using knife, or are retrieved by Ohai from each node before every Chef Infra Client run.
 All attributes are indexed for search on the Chef Infra Server.
 Good candidates for attributes include: